mattermost/docs/source/process/partner-programs.rst

 Mattermost Deployment Solutions Partner Program
 ------------------------------------------------------------

-Commercial and open source organizations who demonstrate the ability to automate the deployment and maintenance of Mattermost systems per our `Deployment Solution Program guidelines <https://docs.mattermost.com/guides/orchestration.html>`_ are offered a co-marketing partnership that may include listings in the Mattermost partner directory, guest writer opportunities on the Mattermost blog, webinar collaboration and other mutually beneficial marketing support and activities.
+Commercial and open source organizations who demonstrate the ability to automate the deployment and maintenance of Mattermost systems per our `Deployment Solution Program guidelines <https://docs.mattermost.com/guides/orchestration.html>`_ are offered a co-marketing partnership, which may include:

+- Listings in the Mattermost partner directory
+- Guest writer opportunities on the Mattermost blog
+- Joint-webinar opportunties
+- Promotion on Mattermost social media accounts

 Partner Directory